omoshiro-game/translate-tools/README.md

 Wait for it to finish, then you can close the blue window.

-If your game needs upgrading to 1020 (it may be), drop the latest `Editor_v1020.exe` next to the game exe and then use `upgrade_all.bat`.
+If your game needs upgrading to 1020 (it may be), then use `upgrade_all.bat` by entering on the blue window `.\upgrade_all.bat`.
+Just let the window open and close  many times and wait for it to be done.

+## Mod Loader

+Install it using `.\tools\_setup-modloader.ps1` as it would make the english text on the game less spaced, and allow you to put your mod apart from the game file (Into the `update` folder, see [Aquedi4 Mod Loader](https://github.com/omoshiro-game/aquedi4-modoader) ).

 ## Translating